Skip to main content

 1. Loading and inspecting the data

-I began by loading auto-mpg.csv in pandas and reviewing the first and last rows, dataset shape, and inferred data types.
-This quickly exposed an important quality issue: horsepower had been read as an object column instead of a numeric variable.
+I began by loading auto-mpg.csv into pandas and reviewing the first and last rows, dataset shape, and inferred data types.
+This initial check exposed an important quality issue: horsepower had been read as an object column instead of a numeric variable.

-The reason was that missing values were represented by a question mark (?) rather than standard NaN.
-This is a useful practical reminder that missing data is not always immediately visible through isna() on raw input, especially when pandas has inferred a text type.
+This was because missing values were represented by a question mark (?) rather than standard NaN.
+It was a useful reminder that missing data is not always immediately visible through isna() on raw input, especially when pandas has inferred a text type.

 2. Identifying missing values